About the Course

 Of course there is rarely a simple answer in such situations and the resulting decisions have to be based on an understanding of the competing claims and an awareness of how to work with individuals, interest groups and communities to ensure that stakeholders' views have been taken into account.

-The MSc Countryside Management is validated by the University of Glasgow.
+The MSc/PgDip/PgCert Countryside Management is validated by the University of Glasgow.

-A degree in a science or technology relevant to the sector, or evidence of equivalent academic competence and /or extensive work experience.
+A degree or evidence of equivalent academic competence and /or extensive work experience in a relevant sector.
 Evidence of English language of IELTS 6.5.

 There are eight taught modules providing for the development of a range of technical, practical and professional skills.
 Residential study weekends are also used as a vital tool in delivering some of the practical aspects of the course.